opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 This allows you to have a complete view of what has changed in the comparison period.

->**Note**: Some attributes like _Spent time_ and _Progress_ are not tracked by Baseline are not able to show the old values in the work package table.
-If any of the columns in your work package table are not tracked, a small warning in the column header will warn you of this.
+>**Note**: Some attributes like _Spent time_ and _Progress_ are not tracked by Baseline and do not show the old values in the work package table.
+If any of the columns in your work package table are not tracked, a small warning icon in the column header will indicate this.
 >
 > ![Unsupported columns have a warning icon next to them](13_0_Baseline_unsupportedColumn.png)